epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 <details markdown="1">
 <summary>Abstract</summary>
+[text](link){:target="_blank" rel="noopener"}

 The lands of today’s Bulgaria have a rich and diverse epigraphic heritage.
 The ancient Greek inscriptions date from a time span of approximately 12 centuries, from 6th c.
 BCE to 6th c.
 CE.
 More than 5,000 in number, the largest part of them is published in two big corpora: Inscriptiones Graecae in Bulgaria repertae by Georgi Mihailov and Spätgriechische und spätlateinische Inschriften aus Bulgarien by Veselin Beshevliev.
 Many monuments, however, are either left outside the big collections, often scattered in inaccessible publications, or need serious revisions.
 The current state of the study of Latin inscriptions from Bulgaria is even more complicated: there does not exist any comprehensive publication meeting modern scholarly standards.
 The number of the Latin inscriptions is comparable to that of the Greek inscriptions, although they belong to a much shorter period, from the beginning of the 1st to the end of the 6th c.
 CE.
 Only a small fraction of them was published in Boris Gerov’s Inscriptiones Latinae in Bulgaria repertae, intended as the first part of a large corpus that never materialized.
 Some inscriptions are included only in rather old editions with multiple errors and incomplete data, while many others remain dispersed, obscure, or unknown to the scholarly public.

 Inspired by the achievements of the EpiDoc initiative, a team of researchers at the Department of Classics at the University of Sofia, Bulgaria, initiated the creation of the Telamon online collection of Greek inscriptions from Bulgaria.
 In Telamon, inscriptions from the large corpora and other publications are gathered for the first time in one place, provided, also for the first time, with metadata, translations, and commentaries in English and Bulgarian, and also inspected by close personal observation (ex autopsia) and re-interpreted in the light of new data, if needed.
 For this purpose, thanks to the close collaboration in the team between an epigrapher, an IT expert, and other assistants and coordinators, a customized EpiDoc XML template for the encoding of the inscriptions as created.
 The storage, the indexing, the visualization, andt he filtering of the collection of .xml files is accomplished via our own AIAX front-end platform.
-AIAX is partly based on the functionalities of the Epi-Doc front-end service (https://github.com/EpiDoc/EFES ), but the underlying software architecture differs from it.
+AIAX is partly based on the functionalities of the Epi-Doc front-end service ([https://github.com/EpiDoc/EFES](https://github.com/EpiDoc/EFES){:target="_blank" rel="noopener"}), but the underlying software architecture differs from it.
 The XML code is stored in an SQL database and then processed with PHP, thus making AIAX more manageable by a webmaster with the skills needed for the maintenance of a generic website.
 The platform is light and flexible, allowing for embedded maps of geo-referenced inscriptions and other improvements.
-It is open-source and freely available for download on the project’s web page both as a server and as a desktop application: https://telamon.uni-sofia.bg/en/page/project .
+It is open-source and freely available for download on the project’s web page both as a server and as a desktop application: [https://telamon.uni-sofia.bg/en/page/project](https://telamon.uni-sofia.bg/en/page/project){:target="_blank" rel="noopener"}.
 Since the launch of the website, we have been actively seeking the support of various regional historical and archaeological museums to promote digital epigraphy among the museum specialists as well as to retrieve important new data for the inscriptions in our collection.
 So far, collaborations with several museums have been established, thus providing the wider scholarly audience using Telamon with updated information for many inscriptions previously studied only through publications that sometimes appeared decades ago.

 The most fruitful among these collaborations is the one established with the National Archaeological Institute with Museum (NAIM) in Sofia that hosts the largest collection of ancient inscriptions from Bulgaria.
 A group of researchers at NAIM together with a part of the Telamon team is currently working on customizations of the Telamon template and the AIAX platform in order to create an inline database of Latin inscriptions.
 The Tituli project builds upon the achievements of Telamon with special attention to rarer types of monuments peculiar to Latin epigraphy and to the encoding and indexing of hitherto overlooked iconographic and decorative features.
 As well, it is focused on the accurate encoding and indexing of the complex titulatures of Roman emperors (a problem so far largely unsolved worldwide).
 For the initial part of the Tituli project, the team has selected monuments which reflect the diversity of Latin inscriptions from Bulgaria.
 Preference is given to inscriptions from the huge collection of NAIM, as well as to monuments kept in several regional museums in Northern Bulgaria.
 Careful study and detailed documentation is made of all relevant inscriptions in order to clarify their data and authenticate or revise any existing readings in the publications.